elfmz/far2l/testing/README.md

 `ExpectString("string", x, y, w, h, timeout_ms)`
 `ExpectStrings(["string 1", "string 2" ...], x, y, w, h, timeout_ms)`
 Waits given amount of milliseconds for given string/any of given strings will appear in provided rectangular area.
 if x/y < 0 (negative) - then they treated as offsets from right/bottom screen edges
 if w/h <= 0 (zero or negative) - then they treated as offsets from right/bottom screen edges - x/y
+if timeout_ms == 0 then default timeout is used (see SetDefaultExpectTimeout)
 Aborts execution in case no string found before timeout reached unless in calm mode, otherwise:
 Returns result as structure of following fields, that defines index of found string and its coordinates or -1 if no string found:
  * I uint32